 The security of your vacation home against theft and vandalism is a fairly common concern among new owners and veterans alike.
 After all, your vacation rental listing likely provides a rundown of all your home's amenities — a veritable virtual catalog for thieves.
-And if your calendar is up-to-date, savvy burglars can also figure out which days your home will be unoccupied.
+And if your Not authorized to view the specified article 1382 is up-to-date, savvy burglars can also figure out which days your home will be unoccupied.

 Not to worry, however.
 Below, we've outlined some strategies to keep your guests comfortable and secure while easing your own concerns about the safety of your home and possessions.

 Set clear expectations with your housekeeper.
 Besides keeping your house clean, you may also ask that your housekeeper check up on your home when it will be sitting empty for extended periods of time.
 Plus, once he/she becomes familiar with your home and your belongings, your housekeeper will be able notice anything out of the ordinary or if something has gone missing.

 Leave your curtains closed.
 When you have several days in between guests checking out and checking in, there's no reason to turn your vacation home into a fishbowl.
 Have your housekeeper close all blinds and curtains when the house is going to sit empty for a while.
 If you don’t want your guests to arrive to a dark house, you could consider leaving the curtains on the first floor closed, but leaving the second floor curtains open.
 However, if you have back-to-back guests, it's probably fine to leave them open.